Bortezomib (Velcade®; Bortezomib, Boruzu™)

 For all indications, dosing does not exceed 1.6 mg/m2 per dose and does not require more than 7 doses per 30-day period.

-Authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in Section II when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in the coverage criteria section II when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

 APPLICABLE TENNESSEE STATE MANDATE REQUIREMENTS